jchip/nix-clap/README.md

   * Since it's ambiguous whether to take a non-option arg following an unknown option as an argument or a command.
 * Counting number of option occurrences.
 * Boolean option can be negated with `--no-` prefix.
+* Allows custom value type coercions with a function or RegExp.

 ## Commands